wmpauli/keras-yolo3/README.md

 6. The training strategy is for reference only.
 Adjust it according to your dataset and your goal.
 And add further strategy if needed.

 7. For speeding up the training process with frozen layers train_bottleneck.py can be used.
 It will compute the bottleneck features of the frozen model first and then only trains the last layers.
 This makes training on CPU possible in a reasonable time.
 See [this](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html) for more information on bottleneck features.

+## Contribute

+We invite anybody to provide constructive feedback via github issues.
+We also welcome pull requests.

+## Disclaimer

+This repository is not officially maintained.